oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

       "request": "openid4vp://?request_uri=..."
     }

 16.-18.
-In case of same device, the IDP requests a presentation request from the verifier, passing openid4vp_redirect_uri to be used in a later step.
+In case of same device, the IDP requests a presentation request from the verifier.
+The IDP might generate a handle which is linked to the presentation reques.This handle will be handed to the client as a request parameter appended to openid4vp_redirect_uri, when the verifier responds to the wallet (step 22).
+Alternatively, the verifier generates such a handle and returns it together with the presentation request to the IDP.
 These steps can be ignored if step 3 already includes the presentation request.
 19. Client invokes Wallet through Deep Link (note that the presentation request is usually of the form openid4vp://?request_uri=...)
 20. Wallet presents credentials to verifier
 21. Verifier responds with redirect_uri it received from the IDP